UK Mandatory Occurrence Reporting

-For Annex II aircraft, reporting remains voluntary under the new regulations, although this may be reviewed in the future.
+For Annex 1 aircraft, occurrence reporting remains voluntary, although this may be reviewed in the future.

-Under the new regulation, occurrence information can only be used to maintain or improve aviation safety.
-This means that we can't release occurrence information to the general public or to the media, including in response to Freedom of Information Act (FOIA).
+Occurrence information can only be used to maintain or improve aviation safety.
+This means that we can't release occurrence information to the general public or to the media, including in response to Freedom of Information Act (FOIA) requests.

 If you need occurrence information for aviation safety you need to:

-For anything more detailed please compete form SRG1605.
+For anything more detailed, please complete form SRG1605.